Random singlet physics in the $S = \frac{1}{2}$ pyrochlore antiferromagnet NaCdCu$_2$F$_7$: Results

+To complement the $\mu$SR results, $^{23}$Na NMR measurements were performed between 120 mK and 150 K in fields of 0.67 T and 3 T. $^{23}$Na occupies the axially symmetric $A$ site (point group $\bar{3}m$), where it is statistically distributed with Cd$^{2+}$ with equal probability.
+As shown in Figure \ref{fig5}a and \ref{fig5}b, the spectra exhibit a single broad peak with broad tails on both sides.
+The spectral shape likely reflects a broadened $I\!=\!\frac{3}{2}$ powder pattern, in which the Na/Cd site distribution merges the central and quadrupolar satellite transitions.
+In the related compound NaCaCo$_2$F$_7$, the $^{23}$Na nuclear quadrupole frequency was reported to be of the order of $\nu_Q$($^{23}$Na) $\sim$ 1~MHz \cite{Sarkar2017}.
+At every temperature, the nuclear spin-lattice relaxation rate $1/T_1$ was measured at the position of the resonance peak by fitting the recovery curves with a stretched exponential function:

+assuming that only the central transition was saturated while the populations of satellite transitions remain unaffected.
+The temperature dependence of the extracted $1/T_1$ and $\beta_{\rm NMR}$ values is summarized in Figure \ref{fig5}c and \ref{fig5}d.

-To complement the $\mu$SR results, $^{23}$Na NMR measurements were performed between 120 mK and 150 K in fields of 0.67 T and 3 T \cite{Supplementary}.
-A single broad peak with tails (Fig.~\ref{fig3}b) reflects a broadened $I\!=\!\frac{3}{2}$ powder pattern in which the Na/Cd site distribution merges the central and satellite transitions.
-In the related compound NaCaCo$_2$F$_7$, the $^{23}$Na nuclear quadrupole frequency was reported to be of the order of $\nu_Q$($^{23}$Na)$\sim$1~MHz \cite{Sarkar2017}.
-At each temperature, $1/T_1$ was obtained at the resonance peak by fitting the recovery curve with a stretched exponential \cite{Supplementary}.
-The stretching exponent $\beta_{\rm NMR}$ relates to the spatial distribution of $T_1$, with $\beta_{\rm NMR}\!\approx\!1$ above 100 K implying uniform relaxation (Fig.~\ref{fig3}c), and a decreasing $\beta_{\rm NMR}< 1$ below 100 K signaling inhomogeneous dynamics.
-At 0.67 T, both $\beta_{\rm NMR}$ and $1/T_1$ exhibit a broad $\sim$1 K hump (Fig.~\ref{fig3}c,d), consistent with the broad anomaly in $C_p$ and the increases of $\lambda_{\mu{\rm SR}}$ and $\beta_{\mu{\rm SR}}$ near 1 K. Moreover, for 0.67 T the spectral intensity $I\times T$ drops below $\sim$1 K without a shape change (Fig.~\ref{fig3}b), pointing to an inhomogeneous distribution of static internal fields as also seen by $\mu$SR. The intensity loss likely reflects a subset of $^{23}$Na sites experiencing static fields that broaden or shift the resonance, leaving the low-$T$ signal from $^{23}$Na near Cu moments that remain dynamic.
-In contrast, at 3 T the $I\times T$ is nearly temperature-independent because the orphan spins that were responsible for the static-field broadening at 0.67 T are now mostly polarized \cite{Supplementary}.
-Correspondingly, the $\sim$1 K anomaly in $\beta_{\rm NMR}$ is suppressed, and the $1/T_1$ hump is smoothed and shifts to higher temperature.
+The stretching exponent $\beta_{\rm NMR}$ relates to the spatial distribution of $T_1$, with $\beta_{\rm NMR}\!\approx\!1$ above 100 K implying uniform relaxation, and a decreasing $\beta_{\rm NMR}< 1$ below 100 K signaling inhomogeneous dynamics.
+At 0.67 T, both $\beta_{\rm NMR}$ and $1/T_1$ exhibit a broad $\sim$1 K hump (seen in Figure \ref{fig5}c and \ref{fig5}d), consistent with the broad anomaly in $C_p$ and the increases of $\lambda_{\mu{\rm SR}}$ and $\beta_{\mu{\rm SR}}$ near 1 K. Moreover, for 0.67 T the spectral intensity multiplied by temperature $I\times T$ drops below $\sim$1 K without a shape change (seen in Figure \ref{fig5}a), pointing to an inhomogeneous distribution of static internal fields as also seen by $\mu$SR. The intensity loss likely reflects a subset of $^{23}$Na sites experiencing static fields that broaden or shift the resonance, leaving the low-$T$ signal from $^{23}$Na near Cu moments that remain dynamic.
+In contrast, at 3 T the $I\times T$ is nearly temperature-independent because the orphan spins that were responsible for the static-field broadening at 0.67 T are now mostly polarized, as can be inferred from the orphan-spin Brillouin function in Figure \ref{fig2}d.
+Correspondingly, the $\sim$1 K anomaly in $\beta_{\rm NMR}$ is suppressed at 3 T, and the $1/T_1$ hump is smoothed and shifts to higher temperature.